lyz-code/repository-orm/docs/pypika_repository.md

 The repository assumes there is a specific schema, where the table names are the same as the [Entity][repository_pattern.model.Entity] clases in lowercase, and the columns are called as the attributes.
-All tables must have an `ID` column.
-Following the [overview example](index.md#a-simple-example), the database should contain one table called `author` with the columns `ID`, `first_name`, `last_name` and `country`.
+All tables must have an `id` column.
+Following the [overview example](index.md#a-simple-example), the database should contain one table called `author` with the columns `id`, `first_name`, `last_name` and `country`.

 For it's simplicity, we've decide to use